Terminal Absoluteness of Collapse Forcings: Generic Absoluteness

-In \cite{BagFri}, it is shown that $\Sigma^1_3$-$\mathbb P$-Absoluteness for every forcing notion $\mathbb P$ is equiconsistent with ZFC, but already $\boldsymbol\Sigma^1_3$-$\mathbb P$-Absoluteness for every forcing notion $\mathbb P$ has some large cardinal strength: precisely, it is equiconsistent with the existence of a $\Sigma_2$-reflecting cardinal.
-This was proved, independently, also by Feng, Magidor and Woodin in \cite{FMW}.
+In the paper \cite{BagFri}, it is shown that $\Sigma^1_3$-$\mathbb P$-Absoluteness for every forcing notion $\mathbb P$ is equiconsistent with ZFC, but already $\boldsymbol\Sigma^1_3$-$\mathbb P$-Absoluteness for every forcing notion $\mathbb P$ has some large cardinal strength: precisely, it is equiconsistent with the existence of a $\Sigma_2$-reflecting cardinal.
+This was proved, independently, also in \cite{FMW}.

-Climbing the projective hierarchy, the full statement of $\boldsymbol\Sigma^1_n$-$\mathbb P$-Absoluteness for every $n<\omega$ and every forcing notion $\mathbb P$ is equiconsistent with the existence of infinitely many strong cardinals.
-More precisely, a result by Woodin (published in the article \cite{Wilson} by Trevor Wilson) shows that if $n$ strong cardinals exist, then in a collapse forcing extension $\boldsymbol\Sigma^1_{n+3}$-$\mathbb P$-Absoluteness holds for every forcing $\mathbb P$.
-Later, Kai Hauser (in \cite{Kai}) proved the converse consistency implication.
+Climbing the projective hierarchy, the full schema of $\boldsymbol\Sigma^1_n$-$\mathbb P$-Absoluteness for every $n<\omega$ and every forcing notion $\mathbb P$ is equiconsistent with the existence of infinitely-many strong cardinals.
+More precisely, a result attributed to Woodin (to this date still unpublished, but found for example in \cite{Wilson}) shows that if $n$ strong cardinals exist, then in a collapse forcing extension $\boldsymbol\Sigma^1_{n+3}$-$\mathbb P$-Absoluteness holds for every $\mathbb P$.
+Later, Kai Hauser (\cite{Kai}) proved the converse consistency implication.